zenlizard77/petclinic/README.md

 # Overview:

-This project is a proof of concept to use Jenkins and Artifactory to build, test, and create a container for the Spring Boot Pet Clinic Application
+This proof-of-concept project uses a Jenkins pipeline to build, test, create a container, and upload the Spring Boot Pet Clinic Application to Artifactory for easy use.

 ## Quick Start: